Azure

 Important:Before Integrating Azure With SaaS Management, you must complete the following task to ensure that anonymized users are not imported from Azure into SaaS Management.
 You will need to access reports that provide information about your organization’s use of applications and services.

 Ensure that data anonymization is disabled in your Microsoft account.
 Otherwise, all activity data will end up in Suspicious SaaS Activities.
-For more information, see the Microsoft documentation regarding Showing Anonymous User Names.
+For more information, see Microsoft’s documentation topic, Showing Anonymous User Names.
 If anonymized user data has been imported after integrating Azure with SaaS Management, submit a Flexera Support Case.

 To view reports with anonymized user data: